 However, a typical Goldendoodle breeder will always choose to breed an F1 Goldendoodle with a purebred 100% Poodle because of the hypoallergenic and non-shedding features it possesses.

 Watch the video below to find out more about the differences between F1, F1B, and F2 Goldendoodles, explained by a Goldendoodle owner.

 Why Do Breeders Breed F1B Goldendoodle?

 Breeders almost always breed the F1B Goldendoodle as they prefer their non-shedding and hypoallergenic coat.
-Not only that, but F1B Goldendoodles also have some health benefits of being hybrid vigor.
-This means that they will be stronger and healthier than their purebred parents.

 Thus, F1B Goldendoodle’s curly coat and hypoallergenic nature make it an excellent choice for owners with moderate dog allergies.